-There is currently a Provincial Health Officer (PHO) Order in place which requires individuals (aged 12 and up) to wear masks in indoor public spaces.
+There is currently a Provincial Health Officer (PHO) Order in place which requires individuals (aged 5 and older) to wear masks in indoor public spaces.

-Starting September 13, 2021, as outlined on the Government of BC website, proof of vaccination requirement (must be at least partially vaccinated with 1 dose) will apply to the following businesses, services, and events:
+As outlined on the Government of BC website, proof of full vaccination (two doses) requirement applies to the following businesses, services, and events:

 Travellers to BC will also be required to show proof of vaccination:

 The proof of vaccination requirement, which has been implemented through Provincial Health Officer Orders, will apply to both BC residents and visitors to the province who are 12 years of age or older.
-By October 24, you must be fully vaccinated to access some events, services, and businesses.
 For more information about proof of vaccination and the BC Vaccine Card, please visit the Government of BC website.

 If you are 12 years of age or older, you will need to be fully vaccinated in order to board: